Why It’s Important to Clean an Outdoor Swimming Pool

 How often should you clean an outdoor swimming pool?

-Every day, a quick tidy helps outdoor pools stay fresh.
 Once each week, they need more thorough care instead.
 This steady routine stops algae from spreading while making sure swimmers are protected.
 Light chores add up to cleaner water over time.

 What is the fastest way to clean pool water?